ZAMSOC TEAM TAKES WEAPONS TRAINING TO HWANGE

 The Hwange double training is the first to be conducted outside of the Zambezi Valley and the training format will be adopted by Gary, Steve and Innocent for ongoing training in the NW area.

 The Zambezi Society would like to express its grateful thanks to the Tikki Hywood Foundation and the Bhejane Trust for funding the Hwange training.
 We would also like to thank the ZimParks Regional and Area managers for their valued coordination and assistance.
-In addition, we are most grateful to Overnight Express (ONE) in ZImbabwe, for providing free freight for weapons training equipment to and from Victoria Falls for use on the Hwange weapons training courses.
+In addition, we are most grateful to Overnight Express (ONE) in Zimbabwe, for providing free freight for weapons training equipment to and from Victoria Falls for use on the Hwange weapons training courses.
+We are also most grateful to Rob Bates and Ginny Ross from Print Pix who print the firearm training certificates and logos for the Zambezi Society vehicles at not cost.